-Day 4: Paphos to Kalopanayiotis.
+Day 3: Kourion, Episkopi, Limassol.
 En route to the ancient city kingdom of Kourion, we pass Episkopi, one of two British sovereign territories on the island.
-The earliest remains found at the extensive archaeological site date from the Hellenistic period (325-50 BC), although evidence suggests the city kingdom was founded by the Argives of the Peloponnese.
-We spend the afternoon in Limassol (Lemesos), visiting the fort and castle, originally an early Christian basilica rebuilt in the 16th century under Ottoman rule.
+The earliest remains found at the extensive archaeological site at Kourion date from the Hellenistic period (325-50 BC), although evidence suggests the city kingdom was founded by the Argives of the Peloponnese.
+Continue to Limassol (Lemesos), visiting the fort and castle, originally an early Christian basilica rebuilt in the 16th century under Ottoman rule.
 Local folklore claims the castle's chapel as the location for Richard the Lionheart's wedding to Berengaria de Navarre.
-Head north into the Troodos mountains for the first of two nights in Kalopanayiotis.
+Return to Paphos via the Birthplace of Aphrodite.